Wohlstand/libADLMIDI/README.md

 # Changelog
 ## dev
  * WinMM: Fixed random crash on waveOutOpen initialisation because of incorrect initialisation structure usage.
+ * Fixed crash when playing too many notes at the same channel.
  * Fixed an unexpected loud noise sounding after switching bank from the 4-op only to 2-op on the fly.

 ## 1.6.0   2025-07-05